Ryan Lasch: Playing career

 Lasch then spent the 2013–14 season entirely with the Växjö Lakers, tallying 20 goals and 16 assists in 54 SHL games.
 The 2014–15 season saw him move to Finland.
 He made 43 Liiga appearances for HC TPS, before returning to Sweden.
 He finished the season with Frölunda HC, scoring six goals in 12 contests to go along with eight assists.

 Lasch re-signed with Frölunda for the 2015–16 campaign and won the Swedish national championship as well as the Champions Hockey League (CHL) with the team.
 He led the SHL in assists (51 in regular season) and also scored 15 goals.
 In 16 playoff contests, Lasch tallied eight goals and eleven assists.
 In CHL play, Lasch scored seven goals and dished out nine assists in 13 games and was named Champions Hockey League Most Valuable Player.

 On September 8, 2016, Lasch was signed to a one-year contract by SC Bern as a replacement for Kris Versteeg.
 He saw the ice in 52 contests with 17 goals and 34 assists en route to winning the 2017 Swiss championship.
 On April 21, he signed a three-year deal with Frölunda HC, returning for a second stint with the SHL outfit.

 He returned to Lahti Pelicans for the 2020–21 season.

 On January 23, 2021, Lasch joined the ZSC Lions as a replacement for injured Chris Baltisberger for the remainder of the 2020–21 season.

 On May 19, 2021, Lasch returned to Frölunda.

 On June 2, 2023, Lasch signed a two-year contract with his former team, Lahti Pelicans of the Finnish Liiga.

+On July 29, 2025, he signed a one-year contract with Vålerenga Ishockey of the EliteHockey Ligaen (EHL).